 In continuum mechanics, a large number of plate and shells theories have been proposed and developed in decades.
 The classical plate theory is first proposed by Kirchhoff [35] in 1850 based on his assumptions and then developed by Love [36] in 1888.
-They assume that a plane section normal to the mid-surface of plates remain plane and keeps normal during and after deformation and thickness of the plates does not change in this process.
-It is worthwhile to mention that the classical plate theory is only applicable to thin plates for the neglect of transverse shear deformation effects as well as the moment of inertia.
-When it comes to the moderate thick plates and thick plates, the predicted deflections are underestimated and natural frequencies and buckling loads are overestimated [37-39].
+They assume that a moderate thick plates and thick plates, the predicted deflections are underestimated and natural frequencies and buckling loads are overestimated [37-39].
+According to the displacement field listed in Eq.
+(2), the following strains can be